apache/trafficserver/doc/admin-guide/plugins/rate_limit.en.rst

 .. option:: --header

    This is an optional HTTP header name, which will be added to the client request header IF the transaction was delayed (queued).
+The value of the header is the delay, in milliseconds.
 This can be useful to for example log the delays for later analysis.

    It is recommended that an `@` header is used here, e.g. `@RateLimit-Delay`, since this header will not leave the ATS server instance.

+.. option:: --maxage

+   An optional `max-age` for how long a transaction can sit in the delay queue.
-The value here is appended to the header should one already exist.
+   The value (default 0) is the age in seconds.

 Examples
 --------